gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Get-AipServiceUsageLogStorageAccount.md

 PS C:\>Get-AipServiceUsageLogStorageAccount
 ```

-This command gets the location for your usage logs.
+This command gets the location for your protection usage logs.

 ## PARAMETERS

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).
+For more information, see about_CommonParameters (https://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS